your ultimate smoke detectors GUIDE

 Please note this link requires you to create a profile with NFPA first to access the document.

-Where to install smoke alarms?
+Where to install smoke detectors?

 The rule of thumb is installing them along the escape path of your fire plan.
 SCDF recommends installation on the ceilings of the living room, internal corridors or staircase entrances.
-Additional smoke alarms are also suggested to be installed in other places such as bedrooms for additional protection.
+Additional smoke detectors are also suggested to be installed in other places such as bedrooms for additional protection.

 As such, for a single storey home, we recommend installation of 1 at the center of the living room and 1 along the corridor leading to the rooms.